 Section 5: Progress Reports

-It is the responsibility of the physics faculty to monitor the progress of its graduate students regularly and to hold at least one meeting per year that is devoted to discussing the progress of each student.
+It is the responsibility of the physics graduate student advisor to monitor the progress of its graduate students regularly and to hold at least one meeting per year that is devoted to discussing the progress of each student.
 A report will be submitted to each student by the graduate student advisor.

 Section 6: Other